Answered! Jump to accepted answer.

 My answer - Anthony apporte des lunettes de soleil au cas où il ferait du soleil.
 Marked nearly correct.
 Your correct answer - .......... au cas où il ferait BEAU.
 Doesn't that mean - in case the weather is nice, beautiful?
 Can you also say -- au cas où il y aurait du soleil.
 Please explain.

-This relates to:Que + Le Subjonctif = Whether [one does something] -
+This question relates to:French lesson "Que + Le Subjonctif = Whether [one does something]"

 "Il faut beau" is apparently the phrase most commonly used to refer to nice weather.
 Specifically, if you want to say that the sun is shining, you can say "Il fait soleil", "Il y a du soleil" or "Il es ensoleillé".
 Whether or not "Il fait du soleil" may also be correct I don't really know, at least I haven't heard it said.